cpfaff/rbefdata_paper/paper/rbefdata.md

 decide if and how they like to participate in the upcoming paper or if they only like to get acknowledged for providing their data (cite Karin).
-Furthermore the datasets assembled by the paper proposal can be readily imported in one step to the R environment by rbefdata.
+Furthermore the datasets assembled by the paper proposal can be readily imported in one step to the R environment by `rbefdata`.

 ### rbefdata

 The development of the `rbefdata` package started within the BEF-China project.
-Meanwhile it is part of the rOpenSci package portfolio (http://ropensci.org/), which is a community driven approach to wrap all science APIs and to create solutions to pull data from different repositories into R for analysis.
-The package can be installed from the CRAN package repository (https://github.com/befdata/befdata) and enables access to the data, meta data structures of the platform and provides convenient methods to pull single or multiple dataset into the R environment in one step for analysis.
+Meanwhile it is part of the rOpenSci package portfolio (http://ropensci.org/), which is a community driven approach to wrap all science APIs and to create solutions for R users to seamlessly pull data from different repositories spread over the internet into R for analysis.
+The package can be installed from the CRAN package repository (https://github.com/befdata/befdata).
+It enables access to the data and meta data structures of the platform and provides convenient methods to pull single or multiple dataset into the R environment in one step for analysis.
 Additionally it offers functions that help to upload final results datasets with the script attached that has been used to derive the results from the original datasets which provides a valuable insight into data provenance and also is a stepping stone for reproducible research.

 ## Usecase (results)

 In this paper we use already published datasets (we should use more than one dataset!, e.g. CSP for all, species reference, ...) as a use case to present the functionalities and inter linkages between the BEF-China data portal and `rbefdata`.
 Starting on with a paper proposal on following rationale.

 !!
 Introduction !!